lekhakpadmanabh/Summarizer/README.md

      u'Despite these setbacks, the Congress remained either No 1 or No 2 in other states.', u'Even if it slips to No 3 in state after state, it is easily No 2 at the national level.']

-There is an `entities` attribute for Summarizer instances which prints out any proper nouns it could detect.
+There is an `entities` attribute for Summarizer instances which prints out any proper nouns it could detect using nltk helpers.